figure-io/figure/README.md

 var figure = new Figure();
 ```

-A figure layer has the following methods...
+A layer generator has the following methods...

 #### figure.create( document[, selection] )